 Likewise, a retailer might use personal data collected about an individual to provide targeted ads.

 Not every instance of systematic processing requires a DPIA.
-Note that the processing must also be extensive (continual monitoring as opposed to occasional checks) and have significant effects (the data reveals something sensitive about the individual).
+That’s because the processing must also be extensive (continual monitoring as opposed to occasional checks) and have significant effects (the data reveals something sensitive about the individual).

-You can define ‘sensitive’ by assessing the damage – be it financial, reputational or emotional – that could be caused if the personal data was accessed by an unauthorised party.
+You can define ‘sensitive’ by assessing the damage – be it financial, reputational or emotional – that could be caused if an unauthorised party accessed the personal data.

 2) Large-scale use of sensitive information